bbc/device_api-android/README.md

     device.install('location/apk_to_install.apk') # will install the apk on the device device.uninstall('my.package.name') # will uninstall the package matching the package name

+#### APK Signing

+An APK can be signed using *DeviceAPI*.
+To do so you can simply run:

+    DeviceAPI::Android::Signing.sign_apk({apk: apk_path, resign: true})

+If you don't already have a keystore setup then one will be created for you with some defaults already set.
+If you wish to setup a keystore using your own options you can do so using something like the following:

+    DeviceAPI::Android::Signing.generate_keystore( { keystore: '~/new_kestore.keystore', password: 'new_password' } )

+This allows you to setup a keystore with the options required by any testing framework

 ### Package details

     device.package_name('app.apk') # returns some.package.name